drycc-archive/fluentd/README.md

 * CAPTURE_CONTROLLER_LOG
 * CAPTURE_SCHEDULER_LOG

 Set a variable's value to a non-empty string such as "true" to capture that log.
-Make these changes to the tpl/deis-logger-fluentd-daemon.yaml file in the Workflow chart directory.
+Make these changes to the tpl/drycc-logger-fluentd-daemon.yaml file in the Workflow chart directory.

 ### Drop Fluentd Logs
 To turn off log collection of fluentd's own logs to avoid infinite loops set the following environment variable to a non-empty string value
 * DROP_FLUENTD_LOGS

-### Disable Deis Output
+### Disable Drycc Output
-To turn off the deis output plugin set the following environment variable to a non-empty string value
+To turn off the drycc output plugin set the following environment variable to a non-empty string value
-* DISABLE_DEIS_OUTPUT
+* DISABLE_DRYCC_OUTPUT

 ### Disable sending log or metrics data to nsq
 To turn off sending log or metrics data to nsq set the following environment variable to "false"
 * SEND_LOGS_TO_NSQ
 * SEND_METRICS_TO_NSQ

 This means we will not capture data from the log stream and send it to NSQ for processing.
-This means you will disable application logs (`deis logs`) and metrics generated from deis router.
+This means you will disable application logs (`drycc logs`) and metrics generated from drycc router.

 ## Plugins